Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Extended numerical experiments

 \textbf{Rand Index and asymmetry of the watermark segmentation.}

 In addition to these metrics, the Rand Index (RI) is also usually used to measure coherence between the estimated and true watermarked segments, using the algorithm illustrated in~\cite{prates2021more}.
 For the standard definition of Rand Index, see Equation (2) of~\cite{prates2021more}.
-However, as briefly discussed in Section~\ref{se:subtle-diff}, the Rand Index may depict a wrong picture of the performance of a watermarked segment identification algorithm.
+However, the Rand Index may depict a wrong picture of the performance of a watermarked segment identification algorithm.
+Although watermark segmentation closely resembles epidemic change-point detection, a crucial difference arises in algorithm evaluation.
 Before proceeding, we briefly deliberate on these issues.

+Standard change-point problems are symmetric; under model (\ref{eq:usual-epidemic}), the edge cases ${p=1,q=n}$ and ${p=q}$ are equivalent.
+On the other hand, watermarking problems exhibit asymmetry; the edge cases (i) ``the entire sequence is unwatermarked'' and (ii) ``the entire sequence is watermarked'', differ due to irregular means of the pivot statistics under watermarking.
+Rand Index (RI) - despite being used in watermark segmentation \citep{li2024segmenting, pan2025waterseeker} - fails to capture this distinction.

 As an illustration, consider the situation where most of the tokens (say $90\%$) are watermarked, while the watermark detection algorithm fails to detect any watermarked segment.
 While the performance of such an algorithm should reflect poorly, the standard Rand Index fails to capture this due to the exchangeability of the watermarked segment and the non-watermarked segment: any pair of indices $(i,j)$ that is truly watermarked trivially is also part of the estimated non-watermarked segment and considered as a concordant pair.